Answers advice on Egypt

 By the way, on the day President Mubarak resigned a CBS 60 Minutes reporter became separated from her crew and security detail in Tahrir Square.
 She was badly beaten and sexually assaulted by a mob before being rescued by soldiers and women protesters.
 Which is why when we say you should avoid demonstrations and political protests we mean it.

 Is Cairo ‘safe’ right now?
 You could go there and have a brilliant time – it’s certainly an exciting time in the country’s history – and return home without a scratch.
 But ‘safe’ is not the word I’d choose to describe the place right now….
 I’m with the diplomats on this one, I think the word is “unpredictable”.
-But stay tuned, it could all change for the better really quickly. about 7 years ago
+But stay tuned, it could all change for the better really quickly. over 7 years ago

 We were in Cairo on February 14.
 We hired a private driver to take us from the Sinai Peninsula.
 We had to go through a lot of military checkpoints before getting there, particularly just outside of Cairo, which made us a little nervous, but probably made things safer.